w3c/wcag-act-rules/content/image-button-accessible-name-59796f.md

 #### Examples

-**Note**: The examples presented here are non-normative and not testable.
+**Note:** The examples presented here are non-normative and not testable.
 They serve to illustrate some common pitfalls about the definition and to help implementers of ACT rules understand it.

 The `input` elements have an accessible name of, respectively, "Billing Name" and "Billing Address".
 These accessible names are given by the `aria-labelledby` attributes and associated elements.